Last Updated September, 2021

 12. Visit Sno Village and Juta Valley

 On our visit, we got lucky while walking the tiny streets of Sno.
 We met a local man who invited us to his house to treat with tea and homemade sweets and show how he makes cheeses.
-If not this guy, Sno village wouldn’t seem that special.
+If not this guy, we would have spent much less time there.

 The drive from Sno to Juta is very picturesque and stretches through two other small villages such as Akhaltsikhe and Karkuchanare.
 They are partially abandoned and interesting to look at.

 A lot of people will tell you that you can’t go to Juta by sedan and have to hire SUV instead.
 In reality, you totally can.